weimeilin79/rpg-rag/instructions/module-one/02-genai_lambda-zip.md

 ### Creating a zip deployment package with dependencies
-- Create a requirements.txt file with the following content and upload it using the Lambda function's code editor:
+- Create a `requirements.txt` file with the following content in the same directory:
 ```
-boto3==1.34.125
+boto3==1.34.128
-botocore==1.34.125
+botocore==1.34.128
 jmespath==1.0.1
 kafka-python-ng==2.2.2
 python-dateutil==2.9.0.post0
 s3transfer==0.10.1
 six==1.16.0
-urllib3==2.2.1
+urllib3==1.26.19
 ```

 - Create and activate a virtual environment in your project directory